 The department offers course work leading to bachelor of arts (BA) and bachelor of science (BS) degrees.
 Major requirements are the same for each.
 Differences between the two degrees are explained under Requirements for Bachelor of Arts and Bachelor of Science.

 Following are the major requirements as of Fall 2016.
-CLICK HERE FOR A DOWNLOADABLE CHECKLIST.
-If you declared Anthropology as your major prior to this date, your requirements may differ.
+CLICK HERE FOR :Downloadable Major Checklists If you declared Anthropology as your major prior to Fall 2016, your requirements may differ.

 Contact an advisor to declare Anthropology as your major or if you have questions regarding requirements.

-Use this link to make changes to your concentration: Here
+Use this link to update your concentration: Here

 |1A.
 Introductory Core Courses|

 |ANTH 145 or 150||Principles of Archaeology or World Archaeology||4|

 |ANTH 161||Introduction to Cultural Anthropology||4|

 |Four upper-division courses in one area of concentration 1||16|

 |Two elective upper-division anthropology courses (may include ANTH 406, ANTH 408, and/or courses cross-published with Anthropology).||8|